-Since the melanocytes are not active in young kittens yet, there is no melanin present either.
-This is why Layla is born with the same color in her eyes as all the other newborn kittens in the world.
+Since these cells are not active in young kittens yet, there is no melanin present either.
+This is why Layla is born with the same color in her eyes as all the other newborn kittens in the world: blue.
 Indeed, all kittens have blue eyes.
-Simply because that is the default color that we see when there is no pigment present in the eyes yet.
+Why, you ask?
+Simply because that is the default color that we see when there is no pigment present yet.

-As Layla grows, those cells that we discussed earlier slowly start up their production of eye pigments.
-Over time, and if sufficient pigment is produced, the default blue that Layla had as a kitten will slowly be replaced as the matured color of the iris starts to emerge.
+The color that we pick up when looking at an iris is determined by the amount of pigment that reflects sunlight.
+If sufficient pigment is produced, the default blue that Layla had as a kitten will slowly be replaced by a different color as the matured iris starts to emerge.

-So how long does this process of eye pigmentation take?
+So how long does this process take?
 You should be able to notice the first changes about four to six weeks after birth.
-The entire transformation is usually completed by the fifth month in a kitten’s life.
+The entire transformation is usually completed by the fifth month after birth.

 Eye pigmentation is heavily influenced by genetics.
 So, if mom and dad had the right genes, there’s a decent chance any offspring will possess that color too.
 Note that this is never guaranteed.